-The changes you need to make for the other HP printers are:
+Listed below, are the changes you need to make for other HP printers:

-- Printer type for the HP LaserJet and HP QuietJet - Paper width for the HP QuietJet
+- Printer type for the HP LaserJet and HP QuietJet. - Paper width for the HP QuietJet.

 You access the printer type and page width fields by first accessing the I/O menu, then the I/O Port Configuration menu.